 The rest of the face, nose and ear are just straight outlines of the sketch.

-Here we add a very simple arc for the hand.
+Next, draw a very simple arc for the hand.
 Then draw out the other sleeve and the second hand.
 Notice the hand is not completed, as it will be partially hiding behind the broomstick.

 Next, outline the legs and add a little line to mark out a very simple shoe.
 Again notice we are leaving out space for the broomstick.

-Now it is time to draw out the broomstick.
+Now it is time to draw out the witch's broomstick.
 While you can leave the handle as simple straight lines, we like to add some interest with an extra curved handle and a little squiggle just above the broom.

 Similarly, the shape of the broom bristles can be as simple or as complex as you like – going with the spiky and jagged theme, ours is nicely ruffled.